Sean1127/lab4/README.md

 8 8

-The size for char, int, float, and double are 1, 4, 4, and 8 respectifully.
+The size for char, int, float, and double are 1, 4, 4, and 8 respectively.
 While pa, pb, pc, and pd are all * pointer type, they obtain the same size 8.